Thursday, May 28, 2009

 Remember to Keep an Ear to the Rail

-Brands have a number of options when it comes to gaining endorsements.
-Among them are experts, celebrities and people with actual success stories.
-In the case of the pharmaceutical industry, the last example would be happy, grateful patients.
-Patient spokespersons have proven to be effective in communicating key messages in an authentic fashion.
+Brands have several options when it comes to gaining endorsements.
+Among them are experts, celebrities, and people with actual success stories.
+In the pharmaceutical industry, the last example would be happy, grateful patients.
+Patient spokespersons have proven effective in communicating key messages authentically.

-Now we hear from Mr. Behrman -- after his non-disclosure agreement lapsed -- that it wasn't true.
-He said he experienced side effects that were worse than any treatment he had tried and stopped taking Abilify within the first year.
+Now we hear from Mr. Behrman, whose non-disclosure agreement has lapsed, that what was reported wasn't true.
+He stated that he experienced side effects worse than any treatment he had tried and stopped taking Abilify within the first year.

-The WSJ article gives us some insights on how one can minimize the chances of being surprised and disappointed by a patient spokesperson.
-Here are some principles for your consideration:
+The WSJ article provides insights on how to minimize the chances of being surprised and disappointed by a patient spokesperson.
+Here are some principles to consider:

 • Ensure authenticity.
 The BMS contract didn't require Mr. Behrman to take Abilify yet there he was talking up the benefits.